Skip to main content

 Running and Trail Running in the Wilder Kaiser Region

-For all those for whom the road is no longer enough for running, the Wilder Kaiser region in Tyrol is the purest playground.
-Whether it's a leisurely forest road for trail running newbies, technically challenging trails winding up and down steep slopes or even routes with a skyrace character over the peaks of the Kaiser massif - there are no limits to the running options here.
+For those who love to run in nature, the Wilder Kaiser region in Tyrol is the ultimate playground.
+From gentle forest trails ideal for trail running newcomers to technical terrain that winds over steep slopes – even high-alpine routes with skyrace character across the peaks of the Kaiser massif – the possibilities are endless.

-Discover exciting routes and spectacular trail events in Ellmau, Going, Scheffau and Söll.
+Explore exciting routes and spectacular trail running events in Ellmau, Going, Scheffau and Söll.

 • Well-developed and excellently signposted paths